 “Contactless payment” and “borderless finance” are written all over the banking and fintech industry nowadays.
 But if your fintech company intends to expand into new, national markets, you will notice that KYC might become a lot more complicated.
 Different regions of the world feature different AML, CTF and KYC regulations – with international guidelines on top.

 In addition, other laws might exist which greatly impact your KYC measures: For example, Russia requires service providers to store all data of Russian customers within Russian borders – of course, that applies to KYC-related data sets as well.

 Excursus: Cryptocurrency and KYC

-For KYC it already works.
-The ruling targets crypto exchanges, which have tightened their process of verifying accounts.
-Before the ruling took effect, unverified users used to conduct transactions up to a certain limit.
-Now, they have to undergo a KYC screening before they can use a crypto exchange platform at all.
+And initiatives with a focus on crypto KYC are continuously rolled out.
+For instance, in 2017, the European Parliament and the European Central Bank laid the foundations for KYC and AML for the crypto sphere with a new ruleset.
+For KYC it is already applied.
+The regulation targets crypto exchanges, which have tightened their process of verifying accounts.
+Before the regulation took effect, unverified users used to conduct transactions up to a certain limit.
+Now, they have to undergo a basic KYC screening before they can use a crypto exchange platform at all.

 In our current time of digital disruption, KYC and AML are in a constant state of change.
 That puts fintech companies and challenger banks in a position of opportunity and risk at the same time.
 As high-tech industries, they might be in the perfect position to integrate KYC procedures into their already data-driven software infrastructures.